davidje13/MiscArduinoLibraries/README.md

 Compilation is performed using the arduino-builder tool (included with the standard Arduino IDE), and has been tested on OS X (it should be possible to run on Linux too, but modifications to the compilation script will likely be required).
-Uploading to the connected Arduino (specifically, an ATmega328 chip with Arduino bootloader, running at 8MHz: http://www.hobbytronics.co.uk/atmega328-arduino-8mhz) is performed using the avrdude utility tool (also bundled with the Arduino IDE).
+Uploading to the connected Arduino (configured for an ATmega328 chip with Arduino bootloader, running at 8MHz: http://www.hobbytronics.co.uk/atmega328-arduino-8mhz) is performed using the avrdude utility tool (also bundled with the Arduino IDE).
 Note that deployment